-- How prominent has fuel hedging featured amongst this market place?
+- How prominently has fuel hedging featured amongst this market place?

-14 00 PM Alternative Investment Managers step up activity in aviation
+13 30 PM Alternative Investment Managers step up their aviation activity

 Fitch Ratings have flagged the potential “deteriorating economic backdrop” and increased competition as reasons that the increased activity of Alternative Investment Managers (Alt-IMs) and their private equity sponsors in the leasing space may be ill timed.
 Hear this panel of experts assess what the ramifications of this new capital may have on the market moving forward.

-- Amongst a more challenging macro-environment, which financing structures make the most sense to North American airlines in 2019?
+- Among a more challenging macro-environment, which financing structures make the most sense to North American airlines in 2019?

 - How strongly has the US airline industry performed so far in 2019 and how is that reflected in their fleet strategies?

-- Where in the capital markets are US airlines looking to raise capital?
+- Where are US airlines looking to raise capital?

-Scope Ratings agency observed in a 2018 report that “approximately two years before the most recent financial crises, market values for different aircraft models narrowed sharply” and argue that we’re seeing this take place today.
+Scope Ratings agency observed in a 2018 report that “approximately two years before the most recent financial crises, market values for different aircraft models narrowed sharply” and argue that this is taking place today.
 Are they correct in this and should we be preparing for a downturn in 2020?

 - The 2018 ABS market continued a three year trend in exceeding 2017’s total value of $6.8 Billion – Why is ABS proving such a popular structure for issuers?

-- Do we expect the use liquid or tradeable ABS E-notes to increase in 2019?
+- Do we expect tradeable ABS E-notes to increase in 2019?